MattKevan/kevan-11ty/src/work/rcpch.md

 ### Solution

-RCPCH is a large organisation, with many different stakeholders, interal teams and user groups who each rely on the site in different ways.
-It was essential that our solution would work for each of these groups, as well as being technically sound and attractively designed.
+Being a large organisation, the site is used by a huge range of people, including researchers, internal teams, practicing and retired paediatricians, students and even parents.
+It was essential therefore that the new site would support their journeys and help them meet their goals.
+These included logging professional development, registering for exams and getting results, publishing research papers and finding information on medicines and health conditions.

 #### User research

-In order to understand the site's users and their needs, I conducted an extensive series of interviews with a wide range of stakeholders, including internal teams, paediatricians, parents, young people and more.
+I spent over six weeks conducting user interviews with a wide range of stakeholders and user groups to explore their needs, goals and pain points.

-From these interviews, we developed hundreds of user stories, which in a series of workshops held with each department, we grouped into epics and ranked them by importance.
-These formed the site's core user journeys and had a direct impact on the content strategy and information architecture.
+From these interviews I developed hundreds of user stories which summed up all the many ways people might want to use the site.
+In workshops held with each stakeholder group, we grouped these stories into epics and ranked them by importance.
+These epics formed the site's core user journeys and directly informed the content strategy and information architecture.

 #### Content strategy

-The old site had over five thousand pages of content plus many more PDFs, from clinical guidelines, to research papers, to articles and advice guides.
-Each one would need migrating manually as it was too complex to automate.
+The old site had over five thousand pages and many more PDFs, from clinical guidelines, to research papers, to articles and advice guides.
+We made the decision early on that PDF content should be re-publised as site content, to improve accessibility and SEO.
+Each of these pieces would need categorising and migrating to the new site manually as they were too complex to automate.

-To facilitate this, I completed a full content audit, indexing each piece of content and cross-referencing it against traffic stats for the last year.
+I conducted a full content audit, indexing every page and linked document

+Each one would need migrating manually as it was too complex to automate. cross-referencing it against traffic stats for the last year.
 Any page with five or less views I marked as a potential candidate for deletion.
 And, working with the RCPCH web team, we determined which content could be transferred directly or needed to be re-written.
 Each team was responsible for their own content, so the decision to delete or re-write content was quite politically sensitive.

 With a full understanding of the content, I created a set of content types and templates.
 The old site only had one content type – the page – which meant it was being used for many different things with no consistent structure.